How to be an effective English language teacher? Keep the following pieces of advice in your mind to realize your desire.

 17. Be reflective.

 Think about your own teaching.
-After each lesson is over take some time to reflect.
+After finishing each lesson, take some time to reflect.
 Was the lesson effective?
 What were the good and bad points?
 How could it be improved?

 18. Keep in shape.